Dijkstra-J/DET-IOT/SpotifIoTmanual.md

 ## Part 1, button
 For anything to work we need a spotify API, you can create it at https://developer.spotify.com/.
+Here you create an app.
+Which you have to give a name, description and a redirect URI.
+For now the redirect URI can be whatever you want, I used this page when I made it.
+It will be changed later.
+In terms of API/SDK's you need for this project it is only the WebAPI.
 For starters we make spotify react to a button.
 All I am interested in for now is just a play/pause toggle, because this is just a proof of concept.
 To achieve this, I took this project https://github.com/witnessmenow/spotify-api-arduino/blob/main/examples/playerControls/playerControls.ino and modified it to fit my needs.
 For this to work you need a library you can find here https://github.com/witnessmenow/spotify-api-arduino.
-To donwload it, select the green "code" button and select "download ZIP".
-Then in your Arduino IDE go to sketch > include library > add .zip library and add the downloaded file.

 Once the Output window says "Library installed" restart your Arduino IDE and open the spotifyarduino example "getRefreshToken".
 You will need this token later.
 In the corresponding places in the file add your spotify developer Client ID & Client Secret.
 And also add in the corresponding places your hotspot name and password.